adijo/adijo.github.com/_posts/2016-01-10-serialize-and-deserialize-binary-tree.md

 ---
 layout: post
 title: Leetcode - Serialize and Deserialize a Binary Tree
-use_math: true

 ---

+{% include katex_import.html %}
 One way to do this [problem](https://leetcode.com/problems/serialize-and-deserialize-binary-tree/) is to store the *preorder* and *inorder* traversals of the binary tree.
 This can uniquely preserve the structure of a binary tree.
-We still store twice the amount of data actually required although asymptotically it is still $ O(n).$
+We still store twice the amount of data actually required although asymptotically it is still <div class="bigoh" data-expr="\displaystyle O(n)"></div>

 An alternative to this is to serialize the tree with the following algorithm: